Service Preservation from Matching Non-Matching Socks Under Stochastic Loss: Discussion

+A key pattern across the simulation stress test (Table~\ref{tab:e2_csv} and Figure~\ref{fig:e2_grid}) is that low purchasing is not automatically good.
+The Purist strategy sometimes appears economical in socks purchased, but this often coincides with many infeasible (sockless) days, as loss increases.
+This reveals a mechanism central to the problem: the pair constraint amplifies small stochastic disruptions.
+Even modest disappearance probabilities can produce periods where usable socks exist but cannot be combined into an acceptable pair, causing the policy to reduce consumption by simply not providing socks on many days.
+When considered as a whole, the user study suggests that deliberate mismatch is feasible for a majority, but tolerance varies widely, and in a complementary manner, the simulations show that even mild mismatch tolerance can substantially improve service quality under realistic loss, and can reduce wasted wear-capacity, especially for long-lived socks.

-Therefore, this study suggests practical levers for reducing textile waste with low effort.
-On the individual level, the results can be distilled into simple behavioral heuristics, which translate a complex stochastic optimization problem into a rule-of-thumb that can be adopted without computation.
+\review{Therefore, this study suggests a potential low-effort mechanism for reducing replacement pressure and improving the utilization of already-owned socks.
+On the individual level, the results can be distilled into simple behavioral heuristics, which translate a complex stochastic planning problem into a rule-of-thumb that can be adopted without computation.
 On the market level, the study motivates product and retail interventions such as selling intentionally unpaired socks, \say{orphan-compatible} assortments with high cross-matchability, or subscription services that replenish single socks rather than pairs.
-On the policy level, the framework provides a way to evaluate whether subsidizing single-sock purchases or take-back programs could yield long-term ecological gains by extending the usable life of existing inventories rather than accelerating replacement cycles.
+These implications should be interpreted as mechanism-oriented rather than as a direct environmental accounting: the model shows when mismatch tolerance can reduce premature replacement and stranded capacity, while the actual environmental magnitude depends on product composition, laundering behavior, transport, and disposal pathways.} \review{Thus, the paper does not rely on macroeconomic claims about the sock industry to establish its findings.
+Those claims motivate scale, whereas the substantive evidence comes from the model, simulations, and behavioral measurements.}